ortonBio/myblog.github.io/_posts/2025-10-04-will-napolini-tailoring-quick-start-guide.md

 - Quality of tools used

 ![Tailoring Overview Banner](https://res.cloudinary.com/dlkv9y3s2/image/upload/v1759603484/will-napolini-tailoring-quick-start-guide-skill_n1z8rn.png)

+{% include tip-card.html
+   icon="💡"
+   title="Pro Tip:"
-> *The higher SKILL you have the less concentration you have to spend crafting items with high quality*
+   text="The higher SKILL you have the less concentration you have to spend crafting items with high quality"
+%}

 ![Tailoring Overview Banner](https://res.cloudinary.com/dlkv9y3s2/image/upload/v1759604339/will-napolini-tailoring-quick-start-guide-skill-quality_zlyvgh.png)

+{% include tip-card.html
+   icon="💡"
+   title="Pro Tip:"
-> *The higher your skill level, the lower rank of reagents you can use to craft high-quality items.*
+   text="The higher your skill level, the lower rank of reagents you can use to craft high-quality items."
+%}

 ### ESSENTIAL TOOLS AND ACCESSORIES